28 Hubert Street

 New York, NY 10013

 TEL: (US) 1-212-643-1985

-Davanzo and Marr are filmmakers, educators and community cinema activists whose work is a catalyst for creative collaboration and positive social change.
+Paolo Davanzo and Lisa Marr are filmmakers, educators and community cinema activists whose work is a catalyst for creative collaboration and positive social change.
 For the past twenty years, they have been helping to run the Echo Park Film Center, a non-profit neighborhood media arts center with a focus on analog film education and resources.
-As the duo The Here & Now, Davanzo and Marr travel the world, sharing handmade movies and music with local communities.
+As the duo The Here & Now, they travel the world, sharing handmade movies and music with local communities.

 Cayla Lockwood is an artist, graphic designer, and curator.
 She has taught printmaking and book art workshops in Denmark, Ukraine, and participated in art book fairs across the United States.
 Since 2016, her art practice has focused on making fake companies.
 Each company touches on a different industry or bureaucracy and investigates the way capitalism is embedded in our lives and creates absurd expectations and behaviors.
-She has curated exhibitions in New York, Philadelphia and New Orleans.
-She was an artist-in-residence at Flux Factory in Queens, NY and Artspace in New Haven, CT.
+Cayla has curated exhibitions in New York, Philadelphia and New Orleans, and was an artist-in-residence at Flux Factory in Queens, NY and Artspace in New Haven, CT.

 A New York-born and London-based independent contemporary art curator, Georgia Muenster focuses on urbanism, the future, archives, and collectivity.
 She has produced projects at a variety of galleries, pop-ups, museums, and theaters in the US, UK, France, Denmark, and Bulgaria.
 She is a longstanding member of the arts collective Flux Factory in New York.